zkmkarlsruhe/ofxTensorFlow2/README.md

 PLATFORM_CXXFLAGS += -std=c++14
 ```

 When building an application using the makefiles, an additional step is required to install & configure the tensorflow2 dylibs into the project .app.
 This is partially automated by the `scripts/macos_install_libs.sh` script which is called from the `addon_targets.mk` file.
-To use it, add the following to the end of the Project's `Makefile`:
+To use it, add the following to the end of the project's `Makefile`:

 ```makefile
 # ofxTensorFlow2
 include $(OF_ROOT)/addons/ofxTensorFlow2/addon_targets.mk
 ```

 This adds two additional targets, one for Debug and the other for Release, which call the script to install the .dylibs.
 For example, to build a debug version of the application *and* install the libs, simply run:

     make DebugTF2